lostpengu0-crypto/lostpengu-ai-agent/README.md

 ## ✨ Vision
 LostPengu is not just a memecoin.
-It is a living, self-coding AI Agent built on Solana that evolves with its community.
+It is a living, self coding AI Agent built on Solana that evolves with its community.

 ## 🚀 Roadmap
 - [x] Project Concept & Community Building